locnnil/workshop/docs/explanation/workshops-sdks/workshops.rst

      - Can be non-operational

-Reference diagrams in `See also`_ provide more details of possible transitions.
+Status diagrams in the `See also`_ section below provide more details of valid transitions.

 .. _exp_workshop_def: